w3c/wcag2ict/acknowledgements.md

 * Ben Tillyer (Invited Expert)
 * Kevin White (W3C Staff)

+WCAG2ICT participants are also in the AG working group, but are not repeated here.

 ### Participants in the APA Working Group that Contributed
 Special thanks goes to members of the APA working group that contributed their expertise to updates in the Text / Command-line / Terminal Applications and Interfaces content.